-Take their booking, the follow up by sending their agreement and client login.
-If required by the client, we later organise a Zoom conversation.
+Take their booking, then follow up by sending the agreement and client login.
+If required by the client, we can organise a Zoom conversation.

 What makes a romantic first dance?

-When the couple are circled by their family and friends.
+When the couple are circled by their family and friends with big smiles.

 What is your number one floor-filler?